Pundranagar

-Pundranagar in Paundrabhukti was the most important city in the eastern region, now identified with the current site of Mahasthan, located in Bogra, Bangladesh.
+Pundranagar in Paundrabhukti was the most important city in the ancient Bengal region, now identified with the current site of Mahasthan, located in Bogra, Bangladesh.
 It was a vibrant administrative, religious and cultural centre from the 3rd century BC to the 12th century AD that is from the Maurya Empire time to the Sena dynasty period.
 Archaeological remains and literary descriptions speak of a truly planned and magnificent city.
 City walls, elaborate gates, palaces, common dwellings, assembly halls, temples, viharas, shops, ponds and even suburban temples and viharas characterised the city; Chinese pilgrim, Xuanzang (Hiuen tsang), visiting in the 7th century AD, particularly mentions ponds, orchards, flowers and pleasure gardens.

 Pundanagar within the Pundravardhana Bhukti suggests it to have been a part of the early historical empires – both Hindu and Buddhist.
 During the Muslim period the site was not forsaken looking for a new place as was their tradition.
 The physical feature and the strategic importance of the place must have been of higher priority in the selection process.
 But the fact that the settlement pattern of the Hindu-Buddhist Period did not hinder in any way their own settlements within the same wall proves that at least in architecture and living way there was a continuity of form and technique which never died out of the Bengalese both liberal and secular.

 Etymology

 There are several theories regarding the word 'Pundra'.
-According to one theory the word 'Pundra' owes its origin to a disease called 'Pandu'.
-The land where most of the people were suffering from that disease was called Pundrakshetra (land of Pundra).
-Punda is a species of sugarcane.
-The land where that species of sugarcane was extensively cultivated was called Pundadesa (land of Punda).
-According to later Vedic texts like Aitereya Aryanaka of 8th–7th century BC, the Pundra was a group of non-Aryan people who lived east of the river Sadanira.
-The Mahabharata also made a similar reference.
-In the 1st century AD, the land was mentioned as Pundravardhana for the first time in Asokadana.
+According to one theory the word 'Pundra' comes from a disease called 'Pandu'.
+The land where most of the people suffered from that disease was called Pundrakshetra (land of Pundra).
+A second theory is that the land where the Punda species of sugarcane was extensively grown was called Pundradesa (land of Punda).
+A third explanation comes from later Vedic texts that describe the Pundra as a group of non-Aryan people who lived east of the river Sadanira.
+In the 1st century AD, the land was mentioned as Pundravardhana for the first time in Ashokadana.